Set Current Location

 Buffalo Bayou Park is a lush 160-acre park (64 hectares), where everyone can come to soothe the senses.
 Eleanor Tinsley Park, located within the park is host to many of Houston's festivals and a variety of activities.
-Experience a canoe trip, or a walk with a loved one through the beauty of this park.
-The park also has a play area for children, a dog park, sculptures and fountains throughout and also includes bike trails.
+Experience a canoe trip or take a serene walk with a loved one through the beauty of this park.
+The park also has a play area for children, a dog park, unique art installations, sculptures and fountains throughout, and also includes bike trails.

-Eleanor Tinsley Park, built in 1926, is bordered by Buffalo Bayou, Taft Street, Sabine Street and Allen Parkway.
+Eleanor Tinsley Park, designated in April 1998, is bordered by Buffalo Bayou, Taft Street, Sabine Street and Allen Parkway.
 It has a small pool where you can see fish, turtles, and aquatic animals swimming.
 The sloping hills, trees, picnic tables and the swing sets make this an excellent place to relax.
 Every year on the 4th of July, grand celebrations with fireworks take place here.
 This is a regular venue for festivals.
 It also features a host of sculptures and other art pieces.

 Houston will be forever grateful for George Hermann's generous gift of land in the early 1900s.
 The park spans over 445 acres (180 hectares) and is one of Houston's oldest public parks.
 People from all walks of life gather here for various events throughout the year.
 A monstrous statue of Sam Houston welcomes you to the park.
 Those seeking an educational outing for themselves or the kids will find many options inside the park.
 The Museum of Natural Science, Houston Zoo, Burke Baker Planetarium and an IMAX theater are all popular attractions.
 Lighter family entertainment is available in the form of pedal boats, train rides and other activities.